What is non-specific urethritis?

 Currently, the only effective and clinically approved way to successfully treat non-specific urethritis is through the use of antibiotic medications.

-If you've tested positive for non-specific urethritis, click on the button below to start a quick, free, and simple online consultation, to determine which prescription treatment is right for you.
-After you've completed an online consultation, one of our partner doctors will assess your condition and select suitable treatments for your condition.
+If you've tested positive for non-specific urethritis, start a quick, free, and simple online consultation to determine which prescription treatment is right for you.
+After you've completed an online consultation, one of our doctors will assess your condition and select suitable treatments for your condition.

 You can then buy your chosen medication, and a prescription will be issued and passed onto our pharmacy.
-They will then prepare your medication and dispatch it for free next-day (or same-day, for all London postcodes) courier delivery.
+They will then prepare your medication and dispatch it for free next day courier delivery.